jkeefe/cuny-prototyping-lab/THE_NOTES.md

 - Click "Sign up for Free"
 - Log in with Google (Dialogflow is a Google product).
 - Choose "Create Agent" -- and you may need to authenticate with Google again here.
+- Note that you can think of "Agents" as one bot brain.
+What you teach one agent isn't (easily) shared with another agent.
-- Name it "Blank agent"
+- Name it "MyAgent" (no spaces allowed)
+- Leave the "Link to Google Project" line empty and hit OK
+- Check the `V1 API` button (note that Version 1 won't work after October 2019)
-- Click "Create"
+- Click "Save"

+OK, your "agent" is established.

 - If you don't see a sidebar on the left side, click the menu icon (the three horizontal lines)
-- In the sidebar, chose "Prebuilt Agents"
+- In the sidebar, click on "Small Talk."
-- Then in the main area, find the logo for the "Small Talk" prebuilt agent (Note, this is _not_ the "Small Talk" option in the left-side menu)
-- Click "Import" inside this Small Talk box.
-- Just leave the "Link to Google Project" line empty and hit OK
-- Wait and then click "Proceed to Agent"
-- If you don't see a sidebar on the left side, click the menu icon (the three horizontal lines)
-- This is tricky ...
-At the top of the sidebar, use the _drop-down_ menu to chose "Small-Talk."
-Again, not the "Small Talk" item that's always in the sidebar.
-Look for the hyphen in `Small-Talk`.
-That's the right one.
-- Now, to end this craziness, let's rename it.
-Click the gear next to `Small-Talk` (with the hyphen)
-- Call it "My-Workshop-Bot"
+- You'll get a new screen.
+Look for the "Enable" switch and turn it on
 - Click "Save"

+You have now turned on a bunch of default responses for common things humans say to bots.

+You can alter the default responses on this page, tho it would take you a while to go through them all.

+Try typing some things in the "Try it now" space in the upper right corner.

+Note that these defaults do **not** result in an _intent_.
+That's because we haven't made them yet.
+They **do** however, result in an _action_ ... which we can use in our code.

 ## Play a little